ls1intum/Artemis/docs/user/courses/customizable.rst

 Managing courses
 ----------------

 After a course has been created, it can be accessed within the |course_management|.
-Courses are grouped by the semesters (or in the `Semester: Unset` group if not semester is specified).
+Courses are grouped by the semesters (or in the `Semester: Unset` group if no semester is specified).
 Test Courses are also in a separate group.

 .. figure:: customizable/course_overview.png
     :align: center